Joe Kelly (pitcher)

-Joseph William Kelly Jr. (born June 9, 1988) is an American professional baseball pitcher for the Chicago White Sox of Major League Baseball (MLB).
-He has previously played in MLB for the St. Louis Cardinals, Boston Red Sox and Los Angeles Dodgers.
-He played college baseball for the UC Riverside Highlanders.
-He has served as both a starter and a reliever.
+Joseph William Kelly Jr. (born June 9, 1988) is an American professional baseball pitcher who is a free agent.
+He played in Major League Baseball (MLB) for the St. Louis Cardinals, Boston Red Sox, Los Angeles Dodgers, and Chicago White Sox.
+He played college baseball for the UC Riverside Highlanders, where he served as both a starter and a reliever.
 The Cardinals drafted Kelly in the third round of the 2009 MLB draft.
 Listed at 6 ft 1 in and 190 lb, Kelly throws and bats right-handed.
+He won the World Series in 2018 and 2020 with the Red Sox and Dodgers, respectively.

-Kelly has gained publicity for his comical repertoire, such as dancing in the outfield during practice, disguising himself while interviewing the unwitting rapper Nelly, engaging in a lengthy staredown with Los Angeles Dodgers outfielder Scott Van Slyke before a 2013 National League Championship Series game, and wearing a charro jacket to the White House.
-In 2020, Kelly’s mocking of Carlos Correa complaining about a near hit by pitch became popular online.
+Kelly gained publicity for his comical repertoire, such as dancing in the outfield during practice, disguising himself while interviewing the unwitting rapper Nelly, engaging in a lengthy staredown with Dodgers outfielder Scott Van Slyke before a 2013 National League Championship Series game, and wearing a charro jacket to the White House.
+In 2020, Kelly's mocking of Carlos Correa complaining about a near hit by pitch became a popular online meme.

 Early life and amateur career

-Kelly is the son of former NFL player, Joseph Kelly Sr., who spent his college career at Vanderbilt University and played professionally for the then San Diego Chargers.
+Kelly is the son of former football player, Joe Kelly Sr. His father played college football for the Vanderbilt Commodores, and professionally for Los Angeles Cobras of the Arena Football League (AFL), as well as a brief stint with the San Diego Chargers of the National Football League (NFL).
 Kelly was born in Anaheim, California, and attended Corona High School in Corona, California.
 After high school, he attended the University of California, Riverside (UCR), and played college baseball for the Highlanders team.
 An outfielder in high school, he converted to pitcher in college and served as the closer.
 He was named Big West Conference Pitcher of the Year in 2007 as a freshman.
 After his sophomore season in 2008, he played collegiate summer baseball for the Yarmouth–Dennis Red Sox of the Cape Cod Baseball League.
 In 2009, Kelly posted a 5.65 earned run average (ERA) with a 1–1 win–loss record.
 Kelly set a Highlanders record with 24 career saves and was named an All-American.
 His final career stats at UCR included a 4.65 ERA and an 8–11 record in 42 career games.